pathwaycom/llm-app/README.md

 ## How it works

 The LLM App takes a bunch of documents that might be stored in [AWS S3](https://aws.amazon.com/s3/) or locally on your computer.
 Then it processes and organizes these documents by building a 'vector index' using the Pathway package.
 It waits for user queries that come as HTTP REST requests, then uses the index to find relevant documents and responds using [OpenAI API](https://openai.com/blog/openai-api) or [Hugging Face](https://huggingface.co/) in natural language.
 The cool part is, the app is always aware of changes in the documents.
 If new pieces of information are added, it updates its index in real-time and uses this new knowledge to answer the next questions.
 In this way, it provides the most accurate **real-time data** answers.

-The app can also be combined with streams of fresh data, like news feeds or status reports, either through REST or Kafka.
-It can also be combined with extra static data sources and user-specific contexts, for example to eliminate **ambiguity problems** of natural language with clearer prompts.
+The app can also be combined with streams of fresh data, such as news feeds or status reports, either through REST or a technology like Kafka.
+It can also be combined with extra static data sources and user-specific contexts, for example to eliminate **ambiguity problems** of natural language with clearer prompts and better contexts.

 Read more about the implementation details and how to extend this application in [our blog article](https://pathway.com/developers/showcases/llm-app-pathway/).